 Northern Vermont University-Lyndon finds it very important for you to live on campus to provide a sense of community and access to clubs, organizations, and activities—as well as a chance to really connect with Lyndon and your peers.
 Lyndon assigns roommates without regard to race, creed, religion, sexual orientation, or country of national origin.

 Life in the Residence Halls

 While living on campus can be a fun and rewarding, it also has its challenges.
 That’s why we make support available to our students.

 The residence hall staff is ready to answer questions, discuss personal concerns, and assist in making residential life as comfortable and safe as possible.

 Each set of residence halls has a live-in Residence Hall Director (RHD) and a staff of Resident Assistants (RA’s).
 RHD’s are professional staff members who hold degrees and who have participated in a comprehensive training program.

 All residence hall rooms are supplied with the following for each roommate:

 Each individual residence hall has its own character and attributes.
 All of our residence halls are designated non-smoking areas.

-There are six residence halls located in the Stonehenge complex- Whitelaw/Crevecoeur houses all first year students, Arnold/Bayley houses a mix of upperclass and first year and Poland/Rogers is exclusively upperclass students.
-Wheelock Hall is located in the center of campus and houses both upperclass and first year students.
-The Rita Bole complex offers apartment-style housing for upper class students, and the Gray House affords a small number of upper-class students an experience similar to living in a house.
+There are six residence halls located in the Stonehenge complex – Whitelaw/Crevecoeur houses all first-year students, Arnold/Bayley houses a mix of upper class and first year and Poland/Rogers is exclusively upper-class students.
+Wheelock Hall is located in the center of campus and houses both upper-class and first-year students.
+The Rita Bole complex offers apartment-style housing for upper-class students.